LupaDigital25/.github/profile/README.md

 4. **app**

 Create a web application (search engine) to visualize and interact with the processed data.

+5. **app-docker**

+(Extra) Create a Docker image for the web application, allowing it to run in any environment with Docker installed.
+This repository is also used for production deployments on a server.

 **Note:** Environment details and dependencies are defined in the `.github` repository under `LupaDigital25.yaml`.